 What do we miss ignoring the above non-convex constraints?
 We do not have a mechanism in the radial constraint model for bounding nodes away from known positions.
-This means the entire network could feasibly collapse to a point.
-More generally, unknown positions will always be found in the convex hull of the known positions.
+Unknown positions will always be found in the convex hull of the known positions.
 Hence, we have to be deeply concerned about placing our anchors, with the best results obtained when they are "uniformly distributed" on the convex hull boundary of the network.
 Such a limitation may be very uncomfortable in certain cases.